-Plaintiffs are also unlikely to succeed on the merits of their overbreadth challenge against the Felon Volunteer Restriction.
-A statute is impermissibly overbroad under the First Amendment-and facially unconstitutional-if its "application to protected speech [is] substantial, not only in an absolute sense, but also relative to the scope of the law's plainly legitimate applications."
+Plaintiffs are also unlikely to succeed on the merits of their overbreadth challenge against the Non-U.S. Citizen Volunteer Restriction. Α statute is impermissibly overbroad under the First Amendment-and facially unconstitutional if its "application to protected speech [is] substantial, not only in an absolute sense, but also relative to the scope of the law's plainly legitimate applications."
 League of Women Voters, 66 F.4th at 948 (quoting Virginia v.
 Hicks, 539 U.S. 113, 120 (2003)).
 "The first step in overbreadth analysis is to construe the challenged statute; it is impossible to determine whether a statute reaches too far without first knowing what the statute covers."
 United States v.
 Williams, 553 U.S. 285, 293 (2008).
 The second is to determine whether the challenged statute as construed prohibits a substantial amount of protected speech in comparison to its legitimate sweep.
 See id. at 297.
 "The overbreadth doctrine is 'strong medicine' that is used 'sparingly and only as a last resort."
 N.Y.
 State Club Ass'n v.
-City of N.Y., other states, but Plaintiffs lack standing to raise that argument.
-Plaintiffs have identified no felon with a federal or out-of-state conviction that: (a) is comparable to the felony convictions identified in section 97.0575(1)(e), Florida Statutes, and (b) desires to collect voter registration applications on behalf of Plaintiffs.
-Regardless, the Secretary reads the statutory prohibition to apply to any person who has been convicted of any similar felony offense committed in another jurisdiction-including any federal or out-of-state conviction-which would be an offense listed in the statute if it had been committed in violation of the laws of this State.
-See § 97.0575(1)(e), Fla.
-Stat.
-That is a reasonable construction of the statute, as it is one already contemplated by Florida law.
-See § 98.0751(2)(b)-(c), Fla.
-Stat. (defining "murder" and "felony sexual offenses" to include "[a]ny similar offense committed in another jurisdiction which would be an offense listed in this paragraph if it had been committed in violation of the laws of this state").

-487 U.S. 1, 14 (1988) (citation omitted). "[P]erfection is not required."
+City of N.Y., 487 U.S. 1, 14 (1988) (citation omitted). "[P]erfection is not required."
 Cheshire Bridge Holdings, LLC v.
 City of Atlanta, 15 F.4th 1362, 1378 (11th Cir.
 2021) (citation omitted).

-The Felon Volunteer Restriction is not overbroad.
-As explained above, the statute prohibits certain classes of felons from collecting or handling voter registration applications.
+The Non-U.S. Citizen Volunteer Restriction is not overbroad.
+As explained above, the statute prohibits non-citizens from collecting or handling voter registration applications.
 No more.
 No less.
 As explained in greater detail below, the statute doesn't concern protected speech-much less a substantial amount of protected speech.
 Overbreadth isn't implicated.
+Plaintiffs' concerns about strict liability are ameliorated by the Department's pending rules.
 And, as further explained below, even if the statute did encompass some protected speech, the State's interests outweigh any potential First Amendment concerns.

 iii.
-The Felon Volunteer Restriction satisfies the First Amendment.
+The Non-U.S. Citizen Volunteer Restriction complies with the First Amendment.

 a.
-More broadly, Plaintiffs are unlikely to succeed on their First Amendment challenge to the Felon Volunteer Restriction.
+More broadly, Plaintiffs are unlikely to succeed on their First Amendment challenge to the Non-U.S. Citizen Volunteer Restriction.
 The First Amendment protects the freedom of speech and the freedom to associate.
 At its heart is the freedom to engage in "political discourse" and "direct one-on-one communication" about politics.
 Meyer v.
 Grant, 486 U.S. 414, 424 (1988).
 A related right is the freedom to politically associate.
 NAACP v.
 Button, 371 U.S. 415, 417 (1961).
 That said, the First Amendment doesn't protect non-expressive conduct.
 Rumsfeld v.
 FAIR, 547 U.S. 47, 65-66 (2006).
 If conduct isn't "inherently expressive," it doesn't come within the First Amendment's ambit.
 Id.
 Otherwise, "an apparently limitless variety of conduct can be labeled 'speech' whenever the person engaging in the conduct intends thereby to express an idea."
 United States v.
 O'Brien, 391 U.S. 367, 376 (1968).

 b.
-In this instance, Plaintiffs say that the Felon Volunteer Restriction infringes on their First Amendment rights to engage in core political speech and to politically associate.
-That's because a subset of Plaintiffs' volunteers-convicted felons-can't engage with eligible voters, and that Plaintiff organization can't enlist the support of those convicted felons.
+In this instance, Plaintiffs say that the Non-U.S. Citizen Volunteer Restriction infringes on their First Amendment rights to engage in core political speech and to politically associate.
+That's because some of Plaintiffs' volunteers-non-citizens-can't engage with eligible voters, and that Plaintiff organization can't enlist their support.
 The problem with this argument is twofold.